SocietyMaster/FlowCog/TestSuite/Readme.txt

 or does not disclose information and can be used to check your analysis for false positives.
 The apps are very lightwight and concentrate on one small scenario, in most cases there is no UI.

+AnonymousClass:
+Contains a location listener that is defined as an anonymous class.
+It contains the onLocationChanged() method.
+That method sets the sources (longitude and latitude) and the onResume() callback contains the sink (Log.i)

 BroadcastReceiverLifecycle:
 A source and a sink are called in the lifecycle method of a broadcastreceiver.